asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/Migrating-from-chan_sip-to-res_pjsip.md

 * two SIP phones need to make calls to or through Asterisk, we also want to be able to call them from Asterisk
 * for them to be identified as users (in the old chan_sip) or endpoints (in the new res_sip/chan_pjsip)
 * both devices need to use username and password authentication
-* 6001 is setup to allow registration to Asterisk, and 6002 is setup with a static host/contact
+* 6001 is set up to allow registration to Asterisk, and 6002 is set up with a static host/contact

 | sip.conf | pjsip.conf |
 | --- | --- |